2dm/inet/showcases/wireless/coexistence/doc/index.rst

    :width: 70%
    :align: center

-**TODO**
+..
 In this particular scenario, the performance of both technologies is decreased, by about 10 percent, compared to the base performance.
    Note that the fractional number of packets is due to the averaging of the repetitions.

+In this particular scenario, the performance of Wifi is decreased, by about 5 percent, compared to the base performance.
+The performance of WPAN didn't decrease, because it had packets to send infrequently; it could send them all despite the Wifi traffic.
+Note that the fractional number of packets is due to the averaging of the repetitions.

+**TODO is it explained that the wifi decreases because it has to wait for the WPAN?**

 .. .. note::